HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

 - This action will build a Docker container for the selected notebook and then start it.
 Follow the prompts to access the Jupyter interface through your web browser.

-Now, you're ready to run deep learning workflows through an intuitive UI!
+Now, you're ready to run deep learning workflows through an intuitive GUI!

 # Step-by-step guide to use DL4MicEverywhere notebooks